 - If the SRS resource set indicator value is 01, second PO_UE_PUSCH,b,f,c1 value is provided by the value of p0-PUSCH-Alpha2 in ConfiguredGrantConfig.

-- If the SRS resource set indicator value is 10 or 11, first and second PO_UE_PUSCH,b,f,c1 values are respectively provided by the values of p0-PUSCH-Alpha and by p0-PUSCH-Alpha2 in ConfiguredGrantConfig.
+- If the SRS resource set indicator value is 10 or 11, first and second PO_UE_PUSCH,b,f,c1 values that are respectively associated with the first and second SRS resource set are respectively provided by the values of p0-PUSCH-Alpha and by p0-PUSCH-Alpha2 in ConfiguredGrantConfig.

 - else if the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to 'codebook' or 'nonCodebook' and is provided p0-PUSCH-Alpha2, for a transmission of a configured grant Type 1 PUSCH and for active UL BWP b of carrier f of serving cell